-Committees preparing mass mailings and certain campaign ads must state "paid for by" adjacent to the name of the committee.
-This identification is also required if more than 200 substantially similar electronic messages are sent to the public within a calendar month.
+Committees preparing mass mailings and certain campaign ads must state "paid for by" or "ad paid for by," depending on the communication, adjacent to the name of the committee.
+This identification is also required if more than 200 substantially similar electronic messages that are not ads are sent to the public within a calendar month.

 "Express Advocacy" Definition Update: Communications that advocate support or opposition of a clearly identified candidate or ballot measure contain "express advocacy" in certain circumstances.
-The definition of "express advocacy" in Regulation 18225 was Government Code section 82025 amended to includes communications made within 60 days prior to the candidate's or ballot measure's election when, taken as a whole, unambiguously urge a particular result in an election.
+The definition of "express advocacy" in Government Code section 82025 includes communications made within 60 days prior to the candidate's or ballot measure's election when, taken as a whole, unambiguously urge a particular result in an election.
 (See Chapter 1 for more information.)